cilium/cilium/Documentation/architecture.rst

 TODO: Simplify

-In the case of connectivity between two containers in the cluster, Cilium processes packets on both ends of the connection, and uses the packet headers (either unused bits in the IPv6 header, or fields in the encapsulation header in the case of IPv4) to maintain context about the identity of the sender that is used when making packet filtering decisions at the destination node.
+In the case of connectivity between two containers in the cluster, Cilium processes packets on both ends of the connection.
+It uses the packet headers (either unused bits in the IPv6 header, or fields in the encapsulation header in the case of IPv4) to maintain context about the identity of the sending container that is used when making packet filtering decisions at the destination node.

 There are two possible approaches to performing network forwarding for container-to-container